 Before she was a successful singer, actress, dancer, director and author, new octogenarian senior citizen Julie Andrews was born Julia Wells in Surrey, England on October 1, 1935.

-Her mother Barbara Morris was a classical pianist and married teacher Ted Wells.
-They had two children together when Barbara met Canadian tenor singer Ted Andrews and became his accompanist shortly before World War II broke out in England.
+Julia’s mother Barbara Morris was a classical pianist and married teacher Ted Wells.
+They had two children together when Barbara met Canadian tenor singer Ted Andrews and became his accompanist, shortly before World War II broke out in England.
 In her 2008 autobiography Home: A Memoir of My Early Years, Andrews recalls having to put on gas masks, bombs dropping during air raids, and her mother leaving to go on tour with Ted Andrews to entertain the troops during the war.
-Barbara and Ted were in France when Hitler invaded; when they came back to England they began living together in London with Julia, while her younger brother John stayed with her father.

-New teenager Julie met young Tony Walton one evening on the way home after an evening performance and they became friends.
-Her mother Barbara and stepfather Ted began drinking heavily and both became alcoholics; by 1950 Julie was headlining their performances.
+New teenager Julie Andrews met young Tony Walton one evening on the way home after an evening performance, and they became friends.
+Her mother Barbara and stepfather Ted Andrews began drinking heavily and both became alcoholics; by 1950 Julie was headlining their performances.